Miss Ciara Harris BSc(Hons), MCSP

 This evolution in acute healthcare delivery comes in response to the increasing demands on our healthcare services, with limited resources to meet these demands, and therefore the need to deliver more acute care within non-traditional settings, using both similar and different approaches to those used in traditional settings.

-She is a member of the Social Studies in Medicine (SSiM) Team in the Institute of Applied Health Research.
+She is a member of the Person-Centred Research Team in the Department of Applied Health Sciences.

 Qualifications